ALLAN-star-glitch/EasyFindProject/README.md

 # EasyFindWebProject
-EasyFindWebProject connects users with homes, services, and jobs through an intuitive web, offering smart search and real-time updates.
+EasyFindProject connects users with homes, services, and jobs through an intuitive web, offering smart search and real-time updates.